SlaterMcArdle/Portfolio/README.md

-# homework_02
+# Portfolio
-UCSD Coding Boot Camp Homework 02
+UCSD Coding Boot Camp Portfolio Project

 This week's criteria were as follows: